harveymcintosh/v4/content/featured/School Leadership/index.md

   - (2019) Model UN President, Interact Club VP
 ---

 Executive Captain for both Year 11 and 12.
-Managed portfolio with committee of dozens of studnets.
+Managed portfolio with committee of dozens of students.
 Coorinated with student leadership team and staff members.